leftthomas/OSSCo/README.md

 # OSSCo

-A PyTorch implementation of OSSCo based on ICCV 2021 paper [Fully Unsupervised Domain-Agnostic Image Retrieval]().
+A PyTorch implementation of OSSCo based on the paper [Fully Unsupervised Domain-Agnostic Image Retrieval]().

 ![Network Architecture](result/structure.jpg)